diligmic/ECML2017_2/README.md

 Step 5:

 After running the above step, the following files will be created like TransData.dat, TrainExamples.dat, TestExamples.dat,ValidationExamples.dat.
 These files can then be used as inputs to the SBRS.
-Some of the sample files are provided in the zipped folder Input_files.tar.7z.
+Some of the sample files are provided in the zipped folder Input_files.tar.7z which can also be used as inputs to the SBRS.
-   Each of the folders mentioned below contains C++ code to perform different kinds of operation for preprocessing the datasets and building different configurations for the SBRS setup.
-The zip folders are namely

-      	    1. Image_conversion.tar.gz
-            2. Image_conversion_nontrans.tar.gz

-    Detailed description about each of these folders are present inside the .tar.gz of that folder.
+Step 6: